 There are many different treatments available to help you live well with your Crohn’s or Colitis.
 Together with your IBD team, you can decide what treatment is right for you.

 At first, medicines aim to reduce inflammation in the gut to bring about remission.
 Remission is when you feel better and your Crohn's or Colitis symptoms aren't bothering you.
 Once the condition is under control, your doctor will usually continue to prescribe drugs to maintain remission and prevent relapse (feeling unwell again) – this is called maintenance treatment.

 Medicines to treat Crohn's and Colitis

 Immunosuppressant medicines These medicines control the immune system to stop it attacking the gut:

 Sometimes people with Crohn's or Colitis require surgery.
 A range of surgeries can be recommended and these guides looks at what they are and when they are necessary, weighing up the pros and cons in the process:

 We know it can be difficult to live with, or support someone living with these conditions.
 But you’re not alone.
 We provide up-to-date, evidence-based information and can support you to live well with Crohn’s or Colitis.

-Help to find support from others living with the condition
+Helping you to find support from others in the Crohn’s and Colitis community.

 Please contact us via telephone, email or LiveChat - 9am to 5pm, Monday to Friday (except English bank holidays).